edaniels/mongo-perl-performance/README.md

 # Requirements

 	* Module::Install is required to build and install the project
-	* mongod instance running at localhost:27017 (TODO: Let user specify via env/arg)
+	* mongod instance running at localhost:27017 or MONGOD environment variable set with appropriate URI

 # Installation